 I also found this testimonial of a friend’s death that he contributed to moldy marijuana in the comment section of an article during the course of my research.

 It is not only mold that marijuana users should be concerned about.
 A 2013 study by Werc Shop, that was released in the Journal of Toxicology, found pesticide residues on cannabis are transferred to inhaled marijuana smoke, possibly posing a “significant toxicological threat.”

 This article is not to scare people.
-But to inform them of the dangers of mold and moldy marijuana.
-I personally believe that pure marijuana that has no contaminents is not dangerous.
+But to inform them of the dangers of mold and moldy marijuana (cannabis).
+I personally believe that pure marijuana that has no contaminants is not dangerous.
 But if marijuana is infected with mold and or pesticides, then it most definitely can be harmful and potentially deadly to the person who consumes it.

 - PubMed: Potential exposures associated with indoor marijuana growing operations